wormholer/KAP-manual/en/model/cube/create_cube.en.md

 Build **Scheduler** is a cube build plan.
 Check the scheduler box and set a build time to trigger the first build and build cycle is time interval between different build job.

-> **For Plus Version**: Raw Table is new feature in KAP Plus.
+> **For Plus Version**:  Table index is new feature in KAP Plus.
 If enabled, KAP will keep raw table records in additional to cubing result, to support high speed raw record queries.
-Raw Table is still in the beta stage.
-It can be enabled and disabled, however other related settings are not effective at the moment.
+Table index is still in the beta stage.

 Step 6: Advanced Setting.
 The configuration added here can override the global ones read from file `kylin.properties`.
 We suggest don't change any configuration in this case.
 ​
 Step 7: Overview.
 Please read the information carefully.
 Click `Save` button if everything is desired.
 Then click `Yes` button in pop-up menu.
 ​
 Finally Cube creation is done.
-The new Cube will be shown in Cube list in the refreshed Model page.
+The new Cube will be shown in Cube list in the refreshed Cube list page.
 The state of the Cube is disable for that it has not been built.

 ![](images/createcube_11.png)